 In many cases, marijuana is discovered through an unlawful search and seizure.
 If the officers who arrested you didn’t have a warrant, or if we can prove that they didn’t have probable cause, it might be possible to get the marijuana that was seized declared inadmissible as evidence.

 Otherwise, the defense employed will be determined by the circumstances of your arrest.
 For example, it might be possible to demonstrate that while the weed was in your proximity, it wasn’t actually yours.

 Connect with a Monmouth County Marijuana Attorney

-Clark, Clark & Noonan, LLC., LLC has in-depth, practical experience handling drug-related offenses such as marijuana possession.
+Clark, Clark & Noonan, LLC. has in-depth, practical experience handling drug-related offenses such as marijuana possession.
 You can count on us to never give up on your case and to never back down—no matter how strong the case against you might be.

 To get started building your defense, simply schedule a free, confidential consultation with a Monmouth County marijuana possession lawyer.
 Just complete the contact form below or call 732-303-7857.